ohbster/Ohbster-network/README.md

 - Build Instances and evenely distribute them among the public subnets
 - Name resources after the project name
 - Can change regions.
 (BEWARE!!!
 MUST DO A `terraform destroy` FIRST)
+- Create IAM groups and users, give groups access to resouces created in terraform deployment

 How do you use it?
   If you haven't already, you need to perform a